vartan/ifttt-these/README.md

 For this example, I want to to get a phone call if I am late for work.
 Most of the work is going to be on the IFTTT side of things:

 1. I set a date/time event for every weekday at 6:45, to do a wordpress post.
 The content for the post will be "TimeToLeave".
 2. I set up a few events which keep track of where I am; for this example, I have two location events.
-When I leave home, I send `{location:"unknown"}`, and when I get home, send `{location: home}`.
+When I leave home, I send `{location:"unknown"}`, and when I get home, send `{location: "home"}`.
 3. I have a final event, when I send the trigger "Call", I trigger a phone call which will speak the first argument.